Search

 At the heart of India's Central Highlands, Madhya Pradesh is home to the vast swathes of wilderness that inspired 'The Jungle Book'.
 Discover sprawling teak and sal forests, wildlife rich meadows in Pench and Kanha National Parks and tribal villages where people have lived alongside some of India’s most celebrated animals for millennia.

 One of our motivations for choosing this region is to support the work of TOFTigers, a longstanding charity with tiger conservation and responsible tourism at its heart.
-The tribes and villagers we will meet have benefitted greatly from TOFT's work, accessing jobs and opportunities they were never able to before.
+The tribes and villagers we will meet have benefited greatly from TOFT's work, accessing jobs and opportunities they were never able to before.
 Included in the trip price is a £250 charitable donation - per person - towards TOFT's wonderful projects that help India's tiger population thrive.

 Journey Highlights